Redfin (RDFN) to Release Quarterly Earnings on Wednesday

-Redfin (NASDAQ:RDFN – Get Free Report) is scheduled to be issuing its quarterly earnings data on Wednesday, February 14th.
+Redfin (NASDAQ:RDFN – Get Free Report) is set to announce its earnings results on Wednesday, February 14th.

-In other news, CFO Christopher John Nielsen sold 10,000 shares of the stock in a transaction on Wednesday, November 15th.
+In other Redfin news, CFO Christopher John Nielsen sold 10,000 shares of Redfin stock in a transaction that occurred on Wednesday, November 15th.
 The stock was sold at an average price of $6.40, for a total value of $64,000.00.
-Following the completion of the transaction, the chief financial officer now directly owns 405,094 shares in the company, valued at approximately $2,592,601.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In related news, insider Anna Stevens sold 55,402 shares of the stock in a transaction on Thursday, November 30th.
-The stock was sold at an average price of $7.10, for a total value of $393,354.20.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO Christopher John Nielsen sold 10,000 shares of the stock in a transaction on Wednesday, November 15th.
-The shares were sold at an average price of $6.40, for a total value of $64,000.00.
-Following the completion of the sale, the chief financial officer now owns 405,094 shares of the company’s stock, valued at $2,592,601.60.
+Following the transaction, the chief financial officer now directly owns 405,094 shares in the company, valued at approximately $2,592,601.60.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other Redfin news, CFO Christopher John Nielsen sold 10,000 shares of Redfin stock in a transaction that occurred on Wednesday, November 15th.
+The stock was sold at an average price of $6.40, for a total value of $64,000.00.
+Following the transaction, the chief financial officer now directly owns 405,094 shares in the company, valued at approximately $2,592,601.60.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Christian John Taubman sold 19,312 shares of Redfin stock in a transaction that occurred on Tuesday, November 21st.
+The shares were sold at an average price of $6.51, for a total value of $125,721.12.
+Following the completion of the transaction, the insider now owns 51,923 shares in the company, valued at $338,018.73.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 84,714 shares of company stock worth $583,075.
-Insiders own 5.30% of the company’s stock.
+In the last ninety days, insiders have sold 84,714 shares of company stock worth $583,075.
+5.30% of the stock is currently owned by insiders.

-Several research firms have issued reports on RDFN.
-B. Riley initiated coverage on Redfin in a research note on Friday, December 8th.
-They issued a “neutral” rating and a $8.00 price target on the stock.
-Royal Bank of Canada reduced their price target on Redfin from $10.00 to $7.00 and set a “sector perform” rating for the company in a report on Friday, November 3rd.
-Wedbush reduced their price objective on Redfin from $11.00 to $8.00 and set a “neutral” rating for the company in a report on Friday, November 3rd.
-Finally, Piper Sandler reduced their price objective on Redfin from $6.00 to $4.00 and set an “underweight” rating for the company in a report on Monday, November 6th.
-One equities research analyst has rated the stock with a sell rating and twelve have assigned a hold rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $8.00.
+RDFN has been the topic of a number of analyst reports.
+Piper Sandler reduced their price target on Redfin from $6.00 to $4.00 and set an “underweight” rating on the stock in a research report on Monday, November 6th.
+Wedbush reduced their price target on Redfin from $11.00 to $8.00 and set a “neutral” rating on the stock in a research report on Friday, November 3rd.
+Royal Bank of Canada dropped their price target on Redfin from $10.00 to $7.00 and set a “sector perform” rating on the stock in a research note on Friday, November 3rd.
+Finally, B. Riley assumed coverage on Redfin in a research note on Friday, December 8th.
+They set a “neutral” rating and a $8.00 price target on the stock.
+One research analyst has rated the stock with a sell rating and twelve have issued a hold rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $8.00.

 Redfin Corporation operates as a residential real estate brokerage company in the United States and Canada.
 The company operates an online real estate marketplace and provides real estate services, including assisting individuals in the purchase or sell of home.
 It also provides title and settlement services; and originates and sells mortgages.